synchronoss/pelias-whosonfirst/README.md

 The global.geo_shape_polygon property in the global_const.js file can be set to true (polygon) or false (shape) to determine if the importer should be run against the Pelias ES index that contains the polygon geo-shape data.

+## Language configuration

+The iso639.js file (found in src/helpers) should be updated with the 2 and 3 ISO Country Codes for the language translation to be imported into Elasticsearch.
+The relevant codes can be found in https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes.
+Currently English, French, Spanish, Japanese and Dutch are specified.

 ## Downloading the Data

 The `download` script will download the required SQLite databases into the datapath configured in `imports.whosonfirst.datapath`.